Bolivian sports fanatics can keep up with Bolivia sports news by clicking over to our Bolivia news and current events

 There are also many other Bolivia sports such as tennis, raquetball, swimming, horseback riding, golf, gymnastics, racing (as in cars), skiing (except our glaciers are melting), mountain climbing, hiking, running and jogging, and all types of track and field, rollerblading, volleyball and others.
 There are also motorcycle races and bicycle racing or mountain biking.
 Also in some areas people do waterski or use waverunners, but these are not that common as most people can't afford them.

 Also, in areas where there are hills and mountains lots of people, including tourists, do rappelling and rock climbing.
-Also in the tropical areas where there are very voluminous rivers you can do whitewater rafting.
-In some jungles you can do Canopy Tours.
-This is where you sit in a harness or sling and slide very fast along a metal cable through the trees.
+In the tropical areas where there are very voluminous rivers you can do whitewater rafting.
+In some jungles you can do canopy tours.
+This is actually ziplining where you sit in a harness or sling and slide very fast along a metal cable through the tops of the trees (the tree canopy).
 If you consider hunting and fishing as a sport, there is a lot of that here too.

 Also, there is no ice skating or ice hockey because we don't have ice rinks.
 There used to be a tiny ice skating rink in Santa Cruz but it didn't last very long.
 People just didn't get used to it in the hot tropics of Santa Cruz.
 Also the investors apparently didn't know much about ice skating because it was extremely tiny!

 Mostly we play the same sports in Bolivia as are played in many other countries, but none is as big a deal as soccer.
 Soccer is Bolivia's national sport and probably will be for a very long time to come.
-Click here to read about some famous Bolivian athletes.
+Click here to read about some athletes who are famous in Bolivian sports.